 But why would Apple not encourage it?

-There is almost a billion devices in the Find My network, that shouldn't be very hard to do.
-After all, it's much easier to find someone with an iPhone, iPad, or even a Mac (no additional downloads required) than it is to find someone else with a Tile or other competing item tracking product.
+There is almost a billion devices in the Find My network.
+It's much easier to find someone with an iPhone, iPad, or even a Mac (no additional downloads required) than it is to find someone else with a Tile or other competing item tracking product.
 Let alone a dog that can't actively communicate that it's lost.

 Are you AirTagging your pets?